Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 Egyptian President Abdel-Fattah el-Sissi said Cairo has delivered “clear messages” to Iran focusing on de-escalating the conflict, according to his office.
 Egypt's Foreign Ministry said it was making “constant efforts and communications” with all parties.

+An Egyptian official said the U.S. and Iran exchanged messages through Egypt, Turkey and Pakistan over the weekend aimed at averting strikes on energy infrastructure.
+The official was not authorized to speak to the media and so spoke on condition of anonymity.

+In the wake of Trump's turnaround, Iran's semiofficial Fars and Tasnim news agencies portrayed the American president as backing down.

-Iran’s paramilitary Revolutionary Guard had promised retaliation if Trump carried out his threat, saying Iran would hit power plants in all areas supplying electricity to American bases, “as well as the economic, industrial and energy infrastructures in which Americans have shares.”
+Iran’s paramilitary Revolutionary Guard had promised retaliation if Trump carried out his threat, saying Iran would hit power plants supplying electricity to American bases, “as well as the economic, industrial and energy infrastructures in which Americans have shares.”

 Qalibaf, the parliament speaker, said earlier that Iran would consider vital infrastructure across the region to be legitimate targets, including desalination facilities critical for drinking water in Gulf nations.